Alkimik9000/Things3TodaySync/server/README.md

 task's details are appended to `fetched_tasks.csv` and then removed from Google Tasks.
 The title is translated to Hebrew in GTD style with a short phrase and two emojis using the OpenAI API.
 The result is saved in `processed_tasks.csv`.
-Both CSVs reside in this directory and can optionally be uploaded to an EC2 server.
+Both CSVs are written under `server/outputs` and can optionally be uploaded to an EC2 server.

 ### Requirements
 Install the following dependencies on the EC2 instance: